 Most of the stalls centre around the Roman Baths, the Pump Room and the Abbey, with Bath Street having its fair share to explore.

-The market opens on the 17th November and closes on the 22nd December.
+The market opens around the 17th November and closes just before Christmas Day.

 With its very own Helter Skelter, ice bar and plenty of Victorian-style wooden cabins, Nottingham comes alive with lashings of festive cheer during the winter months.

-Based in Market Square and Long Row. the two Christmas Markets are perfect for a day out.
+Based in Market Square and Long Row.
+Nottingham’s two Christmas Markets in 2018 is perfect for a day out.
 Make sure to head onto the ice-rink too, it’s the largest in the region.
-The markets open from 17th November until the 31st December.
+The markets usually open from the 17th November until the 31st of December.

 Make sure to stop off at the Loco About Cocoa and Hunters Brewery cabin for a cheeky tipple.

-Chester’s Christmas market commences on the 16th November, until the 20th December and is one of the regions best to visit.
-With well over 70 log cabin stalls and bars and a festive parade on the 16th November, Chester really is a great place to experience an epic Chrismas Market.
+With well over 70 log cabin stalls and bars and a festive parade on the 16th November, Chester really is a great place to experience an epic Chrismas Market in 2018 that I’m sure you’ll love.

-The market takes place in and around Town Hall Square.
+The market usually takes place in and around Town Hall Square.

-For an epic (and distinctly Welsh) Christmas Market, head over to Cardiff which starts its festivities from the 9th November until the 23rd December.
+For an epic (and distinctly Welsh) Christmas Market in 2018, head over to Cardiff which starts its festivities from the 9th November until the 23rd December.
 The market takes place in a few spots around Cardiff City Centre (in St John Street, Working Street, Hills Street, Trinity Street and the Hayes) which is all easy to explore.

 Make sure to visit the cabins of Hollybush Crafts, Wild Sage & Co and gorge on all the cheese at Snowdonia Cheese Company’s cabin!
 Don’t forget, for a Welsh brew, head over to Crafty Devil Brewing Cabin.

-George Square Christmas market opens from the 25th November until 29th December, whilst St Enoch Christmas Market opens from the 9th November until the 22nd December.
+George Square Christmas market in 2018 usually opens around the 25th of November until 29th of December.
+On the other hand, St Enoch Christmas Market in 2018 opens from around the 9th of November until the 22nd of December.

 …And last, but not least, Belfast

-Belfast’s Christmas Market opens from 18th November until the 23rd December and is nestled within Belfast City Hall grounds and Donegall Square North.
+Belfast’s Christmas Market in 2018 opens around the 18th November until the 23rd December and is nestled within Belfast City Hall grounds and Donegall Square North.
 With over 20 wooden chalets, it’s an intimate Christmas Market to enjoy when visiting the city centre.

 If you’re travelling with children, make sure to post a letter in Santa’s post box (in the grounds of the Belfast Christmas Market) by Tuesday 19 December – he will then write back just in time for Christmas Day! 🎄